anshv-dev/Adobe-Challenge-1A/replit.md

 ## Overview

-This is a PDF processing application built for Adobe Hackathon Challenge 1a that extracts structured data from PDF documents and converts it to JSON format.
-The application uses Streamlit for the web interface and PyMuPDF (fitz) for PDF processing, with built-in schema validation to ensure consistent output format.
+This is a comprehensive PDF processing solution built for Adobe Hackathon Challenge 1a that extracts structured data from PDF documents and converts it to JSON format.
+The solution provides both a command-line interface optimized for the challenge requirements and a Streamlit web interface for testing and validation.
+It uses PyMuPDF (fitz) for high-performance PDF processing, with built-in schema validation to ensure consistent output format.

 ## User Preferences